WilliamTayNZ/coffeehouse-data-app/README.md

-# ☕ Coffeehouse Data Insight App
+# ☕ Coffeehouse Sales Data Analyser

 A Flask-based web application for a fictional coffeehouse to upload, clean, and analyse their sales data, which is generated as Excel sheets.